ARTIS LIGNO

 Close behind the vaughan pull saw is another saw that caught me by surprise-big time.
 Name a saw on the market with solid feel, carbon steel teeth that you can sharpen (as opposed to induction hardening which only sharpen with diamonds) and that is readily available nearly anywhere you go in the US.
 Additionally, the saw costs about 11 bucks.
 Yes, its a Kobalt back saw and it will surprise you as it did me after you file it once or twice.

 That last sentence may bother you.
 I actually said you will like the saw after you file it.
 It was barely ok, before I sharpened it, but it was a real cutter after I did a little work on the teeth.
 Yes it'll cut, yes you have to file it, and yes you can do this even if you have no clue how to start.
 Once again, I point you in the direction of Mr. Paul Sellers, who has thoroughly described in a video the process I used to sharpen/improve this saw.
-The steps are in a nutshell as follows:
+The steps are in a nutshell as follows:1. clamp two strips of wood sandwiching the teeth in the middle and with about 1/4 inch above the boards.
+You have to support the flexible edge so you can file without undue vibration.

 2. File the teeth as shown in the Sellers video using an extra slim taper file which sells in most stores for under 5 bucks and lasts a long time.